Review of top quark mass measurements in CMS: Conceptual and experimental aspects of top quark mass measurements

 \subsubsection{Reconstruction in the dilepton channel}

 In contrast to the lepton+jets channel, direct measurements of \mt in the dilepton channel are challenging because of the ambiguity due to the two neutrinos in the final state, reconstructed as \ptvecmiss.
-Therefore, the dilepton \ttbar events are mostly used for extraction of the Lagrangian \mt through comparisons of the measurements of inclusive or differential \ttbar cross sections~\cite{CMS:2019esx,CMS:2019jul,CMS:2022emx} to the theoretical predictions, as explained in Section~\ref{sec:indirect}.
+Therefore, the dilepton \ttbar events are mostly used for extraction of \mt through comparisons of the measurements of inclusive or differential \ttbar cross sections~\cite{CMS:2019esx,CMS:2019jul,CMS:2022emx} to the theoretical predictions, as explained in Section~\ref{sec:indirect}.
 In this case, the reconstruction method aims to obtain good resolution of the observable of interest and a high reconstruction efficiency.

 For the \ttbar reconstruction in the dilepton channel, several methods have been developed, with the primary task of obtaining solutions for the two unknown neutrino momenta.
-Depending on the observable of interest, either the individual top quark and antiquark, \eg in the measurement of single-particle kinematics, or only the \ttbar system, \eg in the measurement of \mtt distribution, are reconstructed.
+Depending on the observable of interest, either the individual top quark and antiquark, \eg in the measurement of single-particle kinematics, or only the \ttbar system, are reconstructed.

+The \textbf{full kinematic reconstruction} (FKR) of the \ttbar pair is based on the algebraic approach suggested in Ref.~\cite{Sonnenschein:2006ud}.
+A system of kinematic equations describing the \ttbar system is solved using the four-momenta of the six final-state particles, \ie two leptons, two \PQb jets, and the two neutrinos.
+It is assumed that the total measured missing transverse momentum is due to the two neutrinos and can be decomposed as follows:

+The invariant mass of the lepton and the neutrino from the same top quark should correspond to the mass of the \PW boson, resulting in the following equations: